morph13nd/cit481/docs/staging.md

 ### NGINX Web Server

 Nginx, pronounced "engine x", is a free, open source, high-performance HTTP server and open source reverse proxy that can handle the load on some of the largest websites on the Internet.
 It can be used as a standalone web server or Apache reverse proxy.
 And other web servers.
 If you are a developer or system administrator, you may use Nginx on a regular basis.
 When using the Nginx web server, starting, stopping, and restarting/restarting are the most common tasks.
 This is where we are hosting our application for rocket chat.

+### Prometheus

+The software stores all data in a time series database, and provides a multi-dimensional data model and a powerful query language to generate controlled resource reports.
+Extract metrics from HTTP endpoints.
+Since Prometheus shares data about itself in the same way, it can also grab and control its own state.
+Although a Prometheus server that only collects data about itself is not very useful, this is a good example of getting started.
+We used this in the YAML file.
+Please see the launch script to setup Prometheus on the T2 Micro instance.

+### Grafana

+Grafana is an open source analysis and visualization software.
+You can query, view, alert and investigate metrics, no matter where they are stored.
+In short, it provides you with tools to convert time series database (TSDB) data into beautiful graphs and visualizations.

 ### The Rocket Chat Script